PeijunCN/DSD-ASPP-Net_pancreas_segmentation/README.md

 # DSD-ASPP-Net_pancreas_segmentation
-This repository contains the DSD-ASPP-Net model (Distance-based Saliency-aware DenseASPP Network) for semantic segmentation implemented in PyTorch.
+This repository contains the DSD-ASPP-Net model (Distance-based Saliency-aware DenseASPP Network) for pancreas segmentation implemented in PyTorch.

 ## Usage